AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 These two World Scientific volumes emphasize, respectively, qualitative theory (existence, uniqueness, stability) and numerical methods (discretization schemes, spectral methods, finite element approaches for fractional PDEs).
 Zhou's text includes variational iteration, homotopy perturbation, and Adomian decomposition methods—analytical approximation techniques that are particularly useful when exact solutions are unavailable.
 Baleanu et al. provide the numerical complement, covering finite-difference discretizations of fractional derivatives, spectral collocation methods, and error analysis.

-A note on dating: the project page lists S14 as 2017, which may refer to a reprint or second edition; the original edition appeared in 2012.

 ### 3.4 What Is Not Covered